 Employee Involvement in Plan Creation and Updates

-Before this Plan was initially approved by the OCS Board of Directors, the Executive Director circulated a draft of the Plan to employees and requested feedback and suggestions on improving the Plan.
-All feedback received was reviewed and any revisions deemed warranted were implemented into the initial approved version of the Plan.
+This plan was initially developed by members of the OCS Governance Committee and reviewed by the Executive Director and Administrative Team.

 Every year, the HR Coordinator will circulate the Plan to employees to request suggestions on improving this Plan.
 Employees will be encouraged to provide input on ways they believe this Plan can be improved, streamlined, or better enforced.
 Employees will be encouraged to provide input on adequacy of training received, any perceived workplace violence hazards not adequately addressed by the Plan, and any perceived barriers to reporting and investigating instances of workplace violence incidents that they believe may stand in the way of optimal execution of this Plan.

-These suggestions and input may be submitted confidentially to the HR Coordinator.
+These suggestions and input may be submitted confidentially to the Executive Director.
 No retaliation to any such input or suggestion shall be permitted.
 OCS commits to reviewing each employees’ suggestion and making any changes to this Plan that are found to be necessary and appropriate.

 Coordinated Implementation

-If there are workers who regularly perform job duties at OCS’s campus or other workplace but are not employed by OCS, the HR Coordinator will verify that each such worker’s employer has a workplace violence prevention plan in place and that all such employees of that employer who regularly work at any OCS location are receiving adequate training and that those other employers have procedures in place for the reporting, investigation, and recording of workplace violence incidents.
+If there are workers who regularly perform job duties at OCS’s campus or other workplace but are not employed by OCS, the HR Coordinator will provide them with a copy of the OCS Workplace Violence Prevention Plan. .

 Reporting of Workplace Violence